Q. How can I donate?

-A. You may send your check (Made payable to: The American Legion Foundation Fund 84) to:
+A. You may send your check (Made payable to The American Legion Foundation (MN American Legion

 Q. What is the Legion doing with the money collected?
 A. Each donation goes into the Legacy Scholarship trust fund, which earns interest to be used for scholarships.

 Q. What happens to the trust fund’s principal?
 A. The trust fund remains untouched and grows with each donation.

 Q. Where has the money gone so far?
 A. Scholarships grow in number and dollar amount each year.
 The first renewable scholarship was worth $2,000 and awarded in 2004.

 Q. Who decides who gets scholarships and how much is awarded?
 A. The national treasurer, with the National Finance Commission’s approval, determines the interest amount available for scholarship funding.
-By resolution, the National Americanism Commission is empowered to establish further rules, regulations and guidelines for the selection and awarding of scholarships with emphasis on financial need, leadership, scholarship and citizenship.
+By resolution, the National Americanism Commission is empowered to establish further rules, regulations, and guidelines for the selection and awarding of scholarships with emphasis on financial need, leadership, scholarship, and citizenship.
 The National Americanism Commission has delegated these duties to the National Committee on Education, which implements the scholarship program.